BackofenLab/RNAProt/README.md

 ```

-Note that if genomic or transcript regions are supplied via `--in`, `--gen` and `--gtf` become mandatory.
+Note that if genomic or transcript regions are supplied via `--in`, `--gen` and `--gtf` become required arguments.